-Students enrolled in all degrees administered by the Faculty of Arts and Social Sciences will be eligible for consideration upon meeting the criteria listed below.
+- Enrolment in any degree administered by the Faculty of Arts and Social Sciences

-To be considered, students must achieve an average of 80% across all units of study in their first year, with a High Distinction (85% or above) in at least two Table A units of study.
+- An average of 80% across all units of study in their first year, with a High Distinction (85% or above) in at least two Table A units of study

-Faculty Scholars will be obliged to maintain an 80% average in order to remain in the program.
+In order to remain in the program, Faculty Scholars will be obliged to maintain an 80% average.
 Students who do not maintain the minimum standard will be permitted to exit the program with credit for the units of study completed but will not be listed as Faculty Scholars on their final transcript and testamur.